dev-academy-programme/curriculum/resources/js-events-and-css-classes-ARTICLE/README.md

 Output:

 ```
-This element has id: wombat and has the contents: A wombat.
+This element has id: wombat and has the contents: Still just a wombat.
 ```